carlocab/tmux-nvr/README.md

     nvr-tmux file.txt

+`nvr-tmux` can serve as a drop-in replacement for `nvr`, even if you are not running tmux.

 To use `nvr-tmux`, either add the `bin` directory to your `PATH`, or symlink `bin/nvr-tmux` to a directory in your `PATH`.